dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/settings.md

 ## setRuntimeSettings

-Sets runtime settings with a JSON object or a built-in template.
+Sets runtime settings with a JSON object or a built-in template or a template string.

 ```typescript
 setRuntimeSettings(settings: object | string): Promise<void>